 With center fielder Luis Robert, third baseman Yoán Moncada, first baseman José Abreu and catcher Yasmani Grandal, the Chicago White Sox are very well-represented by Cuba on their roster.
-It’s not just the current team either, as the White Sox have found success with Cuban players for decades on end already.
+It’s not just the current team either, as the White Sox have already found success with Cuban players for decades.

 2018 Luis Robert Bowman Chrome Refractor Auto RC